What is the danger of a soporous state? Soporous state: description, causes, duration

 • 38.
 Psychosomatic diseases.
 The role of psychological factors in their occurrence and development.

 • 39.
 Adult personality disorders.
-Psychopathies nuclear and regional.
-Sociopathies.
+Nuclear and marginal psychopathy.
+Sociopathy.

 • 40.
-Pathocharacterological reactions and pathocharacterological personality formations.
-Deforming types of education. character accents.
+Pathocharacterological reactions and pathocharacterological formations of personality.
+Deforming types of education.
+Character accents.

 • 41.
 Mental retardation, its causes.
 Congenital dementia (oligophrenia).